 Corrected entry: When the door to Harry and Loyd's apartment is shown from the inside of the apartment, it has an unpainted plywood patch over a missing panel.
 But when Mental and Shay are reading the "gas man" note, which was pinned to the outside of the same door, It has no panels missing.

 Correction: Watch the shot from the apartment interior again.
 The panel is only on the inside of the door.
 Just before Lloyd slams it shut, the outside (the side facing out into the corridor) of the door is visible and has no panels missing.

 Corrected entry: When Lloyd first goes into the restroom at the gas station, he has to use a restroom key.
 However, when Harry enters the restroom later to douse his flaming pant leg, he enters the bathroom without the key.

 Correction: Like many service station restrooms, the key is simply used to unlock the door.
-That is why Sea Bass is also able to enter the bathroom after him and so too Harry thereafter.
+That is why Sea Bass is also able to enter the bathroom after Lloyd, as well as Harry, too, thereafter.

 Corrected entry: Once Harry sits on the toilet at Mary's house, he lifts his legs off the floor, and his eyes are closed.
 Then it switches to a front shot of him a few seconds later, and his eyes are now open.